 So what is the point I am making?
 Don't sweat the rust; as long as there is not a gigantic hole in the frame there is nothing that cannot be remedied with a little effort.
 Most of the rust you see can be cleaned up and treated.
 If you want to go a step further, undercoating is a quick and easy way to rust proof your undercarriage and other parts once you have treated the rust.
 Anyone who tells you that their Defender has no rust is either lying, or has never actually crawled underneath it, or has spent $100,000+ to do a frame off restoration and started over from scratch.
 You can also take the approach of masterly inactivity; once Defenders are imported to the US they excel in the warmer climate, and the rust will generally not get any worse which means you can continue to drive and enjoy your Defender until such time as you want to repair or tinker with it.

 Copyright © 2017 Mad Rover Imports and Icons International LLC.
 All Rights Reserved.
 Information deemed reliable, but not guaranteed.
 The price listed is our best cash price.
 If needed, financing should be secured through your personal bank or credit union.
 All prices and specifications are subject to change without notice.
 Sale prices may not include additional fees such as government fees, taxes, title, registration fees, finance charges, dealer document preparation fees, administration fee and processing fees.
 Dealer sales.
 All sales are "Final" and are sold "As Is".
 All vehicle deposits are non-refundable.
 Additional charges will include dealer documentation and administration fee of $250.00.
-30 Day temporary tags can issued for $25.00 and must have proof of vehicle insurance before being issued.
+30 Day temporary tags are available for $25.00 and must provide proof of vehicle insurance before being issued.